bayareawebpro/searchable-resource/README.md

 Queries that implement the `ValidatableQuery` Contract will have their returned rules merged into the validator.
 Otherwise the rules will be ignored.

-By default the `AbstractQuery` class already implements this method for you by calling the `filled` method on the request.
-Override the parent method to customize.

 ```php
 <?php declare(strict_types=1);